-Wednesday 21 August, 8.30pm - 10.30pm
+Tuesday 12 August, 8.30pm - 10.30pm

 A two-hour walk to track down things that go bump, squeak and squawk in the night.
 Even if the wildlife is elusive, exploring their habitat in the dark should make this a memorable night.
 This event is weather dependant.
-Remember to bring a torch.
+Remember to bring a torch!
+Booking required.
 Suggested donation £3.
-Booking required.